ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: timing_absolute_delay_enabled

-        Specifies whether the TIMING_ABSOLUTE_DELAY property should be applied to adjust the digital pattern instrument timing reference relative to other instruments in the system.
+        Specifies whether the :py:attr:`nidigital.Session.timing_absolute_delay` property should be applied to adjust the digital pattern instrument timing reference relative to other instruments in the system.
 Do not use this feature with digital pattern instruments in a Semiconductor Test System (STS).
 Timing absolute delay conflicts with the adjustment performed during STS timing calibration.
 When set to True, the digital pattern instrument automatically adjusts the timing absolute delay to correct the instrument timing reference relative to other instruments in the system for better timing alignment among synchronized instruments.

         The following table lists the characteristics of this property.